jorgebucaran/fisher/README.md

 ### Other commands

-Use the `help` command to display usage help on the command line.
+Use the `--help` command to display usage help on the command line.

 ```
-fisher help
+fisher --help
 ```

-Last but not least, use the `version` command to display the current version of Fisher.
+Last but not least, use the `--version` command to display the current version of Fisher.

 ```
-fisher version
+fisher --version
 ```

 ### Using the fishfile